mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 \page
 {{descriptive
 #### Secrets (DM Only)
+1. **The Takeover Plan:** Davos has spent decades positioning himself to take control of the entire Goldshore house.
+He has forged documents, bribed witnesses, and compiled blackmail on Lord Aldris IV.
+When the elderly Lord Aldris III dies, Davos will challenge Aldris IV's succession and claim the whole house is rightfully his.
-1. **The Salvage Operation:** Has secret expeditions searching sunken palace for treasures.
+2. **The Salvage Operation:** Has secret expeditions searching sunken palace for treasures.
 Found several artifacts, kept quiet.
-One might be the Crown Jewels.
+One might be the Crown Jewels—which he plans to use as leverage.
-2. **The Poison Prince:** Maintains a poisoner on permanent staff.
+3. **The Poison Prince:** Maintains a poisoner on permanent staff.
 Has eliminated at least seven business rivals.
 Never caught.
+Has considered using these services on Lord Aldris III to accelerate his plans.
-3. **The Lost Heir:** Knows the identity (or thinks he does) of Lord Aldris's fourth daughter Marina.
-Keeping information for leverage.
+4. **The Lost Heir:** Knows the identity (or thinks he does) of Lord Aldris's fourth daughter Marina.
+Keeping information for leverage—if she surfaces, she could complicate his takeover.
-4. **The Syndicate Connection:** While he publicly opposes the Syndicate, he secretly funds certain operations and gets cut of profits.
-Uses them for deniable operations.
+5. **The Syndicate Connection:** While he publicly opposes the Syndicate, he secretly funds certain operations and gets cut of profits.
+Uses them for deniable operations against the main Goldshore branch.
-5. **The Will:** Has a forged copy of Lord Aldris's will.
-Real enough to fool most experts.
-Plans to "discover" it at strategically perfect time.
+6. **The Forged Will:** Has a forged copy of an old Goldshore succession document proving his branch was illegally disinherited.
+It's convincing enough to tie up the courts for years if challenged.
-6. **Hidden Assets:** His declared wealth is 8-10 million.
-His actual wealth is closer to 20 million.
-Half is hidden in various accounts, fake names, shell companies.
-7. **The Insurance Policy:** Has compromising information on dozens of nobles, merchants, and officials.
+7. **The Insurance Policy:** Has compromising information on dozens of nobles, merchants, and officials—including several on Lord Aldris IV.
 Files hidden in several locations.
 If he dies, they're released.
 }}

 ### Plot Hooks